Plagiocephaly Cranial Bands in Phoenix

 How much does a cranial band cost?

-Helmets used to treat a flattened skull are priced from $1000 to $3000.
+Helmets that treat a flattened skull are priced from $1000 to $3000.

 How often should I see a doctor when my child undergoes helmet therapy?